LEARNAcademy/syllabus/react/intro.md

 ### Nested Components

 Nesting components allows us to call a component within the return of another component.
 This is the convention for making more complicated React applications with reusable code.
 Most React components will need to return more than one JSX element.
 If that is the case, the elements need to be wrapped in a single container tag.
-While often an element such as a `div` can be used, there is a special JSX tag that is even more neutral than a `div` called a React fragment. **React fragments** are empty JSX tags that can wrap other elements without adding any additional styling.
+While often an element such as a `div` can be used, there is a special JSX tag that is even more neutral than a `div` called a React fragment. **React fragments** are empty JSX tags that can wrap other elements without adding any additional tag structure rendered in the DOM.

 First we will wrap the `h1` in React fragments.
 Then we will define another component.